Selivanof/sailproj/README.md

+**Note:** This project **does NOT** work correctly on the latest versions of Windows 10/11 due to major changes in the CMD/Terminal.
+Items are probably **NOT** going to be desplayed correctly unless run with an older version of the Windows CMD.
 # sailproj: A console sailing game written in C

 This is a local multiplayer game for 1-4 players for the purposes of the lesson "Structured Programming".